-Appeals from these student conduct decisions shall be in accordance with the procedures set forth in Chapter 11 of this Code.

-- B. The University has the right to take necessary and appropriate action to protect the safety and well-being of the campus community.
+- 2. Appeals from these student conduct decisions shall be in accordance with the procedures set forth in Chapter 11 of this Code. - 3.
+The University has the right to take necessary and appropriate action to protect the safety and well-being of the campus community.
 The Chancellor has delegated to the Director of Student Conduct and the Associate Vice Chancellor and Dean of Students the authority to administer the Student conduct program.
 The Director of Student Conduct or designee may investigate a case as well as adjudicate or advise a hearing.
-The investigation by the Director of Student Conduct or designee may be in conjunction with UNC Charlotte Police and Public Safety and/or local police.
-In all complaints of Sexual Misconduct, Relationship Violence, and Stalking under Chapter 8 of this Code, the Director of Student Conduct and the Associate Vice Chancellor and Dean of Students will work in conjunction with the University Title IX Coordinator to address the complaints.
-Further, in all cases of Sexual Misconduct, Relationship Violence, and Stalking, the Title IX Coordinator will select and designate the Investigator.
-When necessary, and in consultation with the Dean of Students, the Title IX Coordinator, and the Office of Legal Affairs, the Director of Student Conduct may alter the Conduct Procedures to protect the University community, property, or resources. - C. Students assume positions of responsibility in the University student conduct process through the Judicial Branch of the Student Government Association so that they may contribute their skills and insights to the resolution of student conduct cases.
-Final authority in student conduct matters, however, is vested in the University administration, subject to policies or regulations of the Board of Trustees or the Board of Governors. - D. The procedures set forth in this Code apply to all cases in which a Student, Student Group, or Student Organization is charged with a violation of this Code; provided, however, that in cases of alleged Sexual Misconduct, Relationship Violence, or Stalking, the procedures set forth in Chapter 8 of this Code--to the extent they differ from the Conduct Procedures set forth in Chapter 7 of this Code--are applicable. - E. This Code may be amended, in writing, by the Chancellor at any time.
+The investigation by the Director of Student Conduct or designee may be in conjunction with UNC Charlotte Police and Public Safety and/or local police. - 4.
+In all complaints of Sexual Misconduct, Relationship Violence, Stalking, and Related Retaliation under Chapter 8 of this Code, the Director of Student Conduct and the Associate Vice Chancellor and Dean of Students will work in conjunction with the Title IX Coordinator to address the complaints.
+Further, in all cases of Sexual Misconduct, Relationship Violence, Stalking, and Related Retaliation, the Title IX Coordinator will select and designate the Investigator.
+When necessary, and in consultation with the Dean of Students, the Title IX Coordinator, and the Office of Legal Affairs, the Director of Student Conduct may alter the Conduct Procedures to protect the University community, property, or resources. - 5.
+Students assume positions of responsibility in the University student conduct process through the Judicial Branch of the Student Government Association so that they may contribute their skills and insights to the resolution of student conduct cases.
+Final authority in student conduct matters, however, is vested in the University administration, subject to policies or regulations of the Board of Trustees or the Board of Governors. - 6.
+The procedures set forth in this Code apply to all cases in which a Student, Student Group, or Student Organization is charged with a violation of this Code; provided, however, that in cases of alleged Sexual Misconduct, Relationship Violence, Stalking, and/or Related Retaliation, the procedures set forth in Chapter 8 of this Code are applicable. - 7.
+This Code may be amended, in writing, by the Chancellor at any time.